emmorts/SignalSharp/docs/docs/smoothing/moving-average.md

 The Simple Moving Average (SMA) is the unweighted mean of the previous $k$ data points, where $k$ is the window size.
 It gives equal weight to all data points within the window.

-The @"SignalSharp.Smoothing.MovingAverage.SimpleMovingAverage(double[],int,SignalSharp.Common.Models.Padding,double)?text=SimpleMovingAverage" method calculates the SMA using an efficient O(N) sliding window algorithm.
+The `SimpleMovingAverage` method calculates the SMA using an efficient O(N) sliding window algorithm.

 #### Parameters